Emergency childbirth: Breech presentation

 Normally, the head is the first part of the body to present out of the birth canal.
 However, other parts such as the buttocks or feet can present first, which is referred to as breech presentation.
 Risk for breech presentation may increase with multiple pregnancies (more than one baby), when there is too little or too much fluid in the uterus, or if the uterus is abnormally shaped.
 Babies in breech presentation can be delivered vaginally depending on the experience of the provider and if the fetus meets specific low risk criteria, however C-section is recommended if available.
 Ideally, the fetus can be turned to the right position with maneuvers on the abdomen of the mother.
 This is called external cephalic version and it is a way to avoid Cesarean surgery and its possible risks.
 The maneuver cannot be performed on every woman.
 Contraindications to attempting to turn the baby with external cephalic version include oligohydramnios (when there is not enough amniotic fluid surrounding the baby), growth restrictions, or some abnormalities of the uterus.

 Vaginal delivery of a baby in breech position should not be performed without the availability of nearby emergency C-section capabilities and extensive efforts should be made to bring a woman in labor with breech presentation to a hospital.
 There are many variations of breech presentations and multiple ways the baby can get stuck during delivery.
 If a breech delivery is occurring, the provider will guide the hips out by giving light, downward traction holding the pelvis until the scapula is present.
 Then at the level of the armpits, each shoulder is delivered by rotating the baby as required, then subsequently rotating 180 degrees to deliver the other shoulder.
 The head is delivered with careful attention to the baby's arms.
 The arms will be delivered downwards through the vulva and may have to be gently held downwards by the provider's fingers.
-It is important to note that when the infant in breech position has been delivered to the point in which the umbilical cord is seen but not the baby's head, the head has to be delivered within 8 to 10 minutes, or the baby will suffocate.
+When the infant in breech position has been delivered to the point in which the umbilical cord is seen but not the baby's head, the head has to be delivered within 8 to 10 minutes, or the baby will suffocate.
 This is because the umbilical cord provides oxygen to the baby from the mother, and if it is pressed in the birth canal, blood cannot pass to the baby to deliver oxygen.